Animal health certificates for pet travel

 Our team has a combined wealth of knowledge and experience dealing with animal travel requirements.
 You can rest assured that our Vets will be thorough, as well as efficient, whilst helping you get your pet ‘fit’ and ready to travel.

-Travelling to an EU country or Northern Ireland
+Travelling to an EU country / Northern Ireland

-- tapeworm treatment for dogs if you’re travelling directly to Finland, Ireland, Northern Ireland, Norway or Malta, and for entry back into Great Britain (it must be given no less than 24 hours and no more than 120 hours (5 days) before you enter GB).
+- Tapeworm treatment (dogs) if you’re travelling directly to Finland, Ireland, Northern Ireland, Norway or Malta, and for entry back into Great Britain (it must be given no less than 24 hours and no more than 120 hours (5 days) before you enter GB).

-You can find rules for repeat trips and travelling with more than five pets on the Government’s travel advice site: www.gov.uk/taking-your-pet-abroad
+For advice on repeat trips and travelling with more than five pets, visit: www.gov.uk/taking-your-pet-abroad

 Travelling to a non-EU country / Rest of the World

-We recommend that you research the requirements for exporting your pet to a destination outside of the EU well in advance of your travel dates.
-For some countries with strict requirements, you may need to start preparing for your pet’s trip eight months in advance.
+If your pet will be travelling (or exported) to a destination outside of the EU, we recommend that you research the entry requirements well in advance of the ideal travel dates here – www.gov.uk/taking-your-pet-abroad.
+Some countries have strict requirements so you may need to start preparing for your pet’s trip eight months in advance.

-In order to take your pet to a country outside of the EU, you will need to get an export health certificate (EHC), and complete an export application form (EXA) if you are in England, Scotland or Wales.
-The export health certificate checks that your pet meets the health requirements of the country you are travelling to – you must nominate an officially recognised Vet who will be sent the EHC to complete during the required health check.
+For pet travel to a country outside of the EU, they will need an Export Health Certificate (EHC) and an Export Application form (EXA) if you are in England, Scotland or Wales.
+The EHC checks that your pet meets the health requirements of the country you are travelling to – you must nominate an officially recognised Vet who will be sent the EHC to complete during the required health check.
 The EHC and EXA forms for each country and pet will tell you how to apply.